 The film revolves around Maximillian "Max" Cohen, a reclusive, paranoid, migraine-afflicted math genius who, with his home-built supercomputer Euclid, has come to a series of unshakable truths:

 2. Everything around us can be represented and understood through numbers.

-Max Cohen is a reclusive, paranoid, migraine-afflicted genius driven by the unshakable belief that the universe can be explained entirely through math.
-Chased by agents of a Wall Street firm interested in profiting from his work as well as a sect of Hasidic Jews who want him to help find patterns in the Torah, Max stumbles upon a 216-digit number that seems to hold some universal secret.
-As he continues his research, his headaches worsen and he begins experiencing vivid hallucinations.
+Through his investigating, Max stumbles upon a 216-digit number that seems to hold some universal secret.
+As he continues his research, his headaches worsen, he begins experiencing vivid hallucinations, and he becomes the target of Wall Street firm agents interested in profiting from his work as well as a sect of Hasidic Jews who want him to help find patterns in the Torah.
 Though he pushes on, determined to puzzle out the number's meaning, his mind might not be ready to comprehend it.

 This film provides examples of:

 - Affably Evil: The kabbalistic Jews, who explain to Max the reason for their obsession, being genuinely sorry when one of their own punches Max in the face, and letting Max go when he refuses to give them the number (although Max explains it by saying that the group must have already tried all possible 216-digit combinations and haven't gotten the answer they seek, which they acknowledge).

 - Animal Motifs: Max finds ants as well as goo infesting his apartment after he loads it into his computer Euclid.
 A possible interpretation is that the number, which is the blueprint for all creation, causes Euclid to begin creating simple organic matter.
 The goo and ants also fit into the themes of madness and decay that increasingly plague Max.